 Some air stones are made of glass beads.
 Glass is not the best for creating a thick wall of bubbles, but it does last for a really long time.

-Whatever your choice ends up being, all of the above options are definite top contenders for the title of the best air stone for fish tanks.
+Whatever your choice ends up being, all of the above options are definite top contenders for the title of the best air stone for fish tanks (these are our top pick).
 We would definitely recommend checking them out!